GrapeoffJS/kindagoose/docs/pages/tracking-events.md

 Then let's suppose that you, just like me, want to your documents to be added into the `ElasticSearch` index after every save.
 And before saving we'll do something like `console.log()`.

 For that we need to create a file in which we'll put the event tracker.
-As a rule for naming the tracker files i submit this template: `[schema-name].tracker.ts`.
+As a rule for naming the tracker files I submit this template: `[schema-name].tracker.ts`.

 ```typescript
 /* user.tracker.ts */